offendingcommit/valdris/Factions & Organizations/Tinker-Priests.md

 ### The Brass Circle (Leadership)

-**The High Mechanist**: Supreme leader of the entire order, traditionally based in [[Thymeris the Golden]].
+**The High Mechanist**: Supreme leader of the entire order, traditionally based in [Thymeris the Golden](Thymeris%20the%20Golden.md).
 The current High Mechanist, **Korvan Brasshand**, has held the position for twelve years and is known for his moderate stance between preservation and exploration.

 **Cardinal Cogs** (5 members): Each oversees a major aspect of the order:
 - Cardinal of Harmonics (sound and music)